ncatlab/nlab-content/pages/7/5/3/0/357/content.md

 A **functor** of virtual double categories is fairly obvious; it takes each kind of morphism/cell to the same kind, preserving sources, targets, composition, and identities.

-The relevant **transformations** are a "virtual" version of [[vertical transformations]] between ordinary double categories.
-Specifically, a transformation $\alpha\colon F\to G$ has a vertical arrow component $\alpha_X\colon F X\to G X$ for each object $X$ of the domain, and a cell component
+The relevant **transformations** are a "virtual" version of [[tight transformations]] between ordinary double categories.
+Specifically, a transformation $\alpha\colon F\to G$ has a tight arrow component $\alpha_X\colon F X\to G X$ for each object $X$ of the domain, and a cell component
 $$\array{F X & \overset{F p}{\to} & F Y\\
   ^{\alpha_X}\downarrow & \Downarrow ^{\alpha_p}& \downarrow^{\alpha_Y}\\
   G X& \underset{G p}{\to} & G Y}$$
-for each horizontal arrow $p\colon X\to Y$ in the domain.
-These must be natural with respect to vertical composition of arrows and of 2-cells, where we must of course allow composites with arbitrary arities in the latter case.
+for each loose arrow $p\colon X\to Y$ in the domain.
+These must be natural with respect to tight composition of arrows and of 2-cells, where we must of course allow composites with arbitrary arities in the latter case.

 Virtual double categories, functors, and transformations form a [[strict 2-category]], and thus we can apply all notions of 2-category theory to it.
 In particular, we have a notion of a [[monad]] *on* a virtual double category, which is the starting point for one theory of [[generalized multicategories]].